lincbrain/linc-docs/docs/upload.md

-All annotation files use the following naming scheme: dataset name + _suffix when annotaing discrete segmentations, use _dseg as the suffix.
+All annotation files use the following naming scheme: dataset name + _suffix when annotating discrete segmentations, use _dseg as the suffix.

 When there are multiple annotators working on the same dataset, each annotation file is distinguish by adding a _desc-[label] entity before the suffix, where [label] is replaced by the annotator's initials.

-For example, an annotator with an initial JS would name the anotation file as sub-MR243_sample-slice0000slice0004_stain-LY_DF_desc-JS_dseg
+For example, an annotator with an initial JS would name the annotation file as sub-MR243_sample-slice0000slice0004_stain-LY_DF_desc-JS_dseg